 The Arkansas Fire Laws do not define "necessary precaution," but a prior case gives some guidance.
 In Whiteside v.
 Tyner, a landowner was sued for damages for a fire that escaped onto an adjoining landowner's (the plaintiff) property.
 238 Ark.
 985, 986, 386 S.W.2d 239, 239 (1965).
 To recover damages from the landowner defendant, the plaintiff had to prove that the landowner failed to take necessary precautions, before, during, or after the burn.
-The jury found for the landowner, which the court of appeals upheld based on: (1) a road that separated the landowner's land from the plaintiff's land; (2) heavy rain that fell the night before the burn; (3) the absence of any wind prior to the burn beginning; (4) the landowner's efforts to control the burn on the landowner's property; and (5) the landowner's report to the local State Forestry Office of his intent to burn.
+The jury found for the landowner, which the court of appeals upheld based on: (1) a road that separated the landowner's land from the plaintiff's land; (2) heavy rain that fell the night before the burn; (3) the absence of any wind prior to the burn beginning; (4) the landowner's report to the local State Forestry Office of his intent to burn.
 Id. at 987, 386 S.W.2d at 240.